Chartcrush Countdown Show 1980 Episode Graphic

 Bonus

-Billboard had the big hit (and title track) off 1980’s top soundtrack album at #10, from a film that starred the singer in the title role, loosely based on the life of late Blues-Rock legend Janis Joplin.
+Billboard had the big hit (and title track) off 1980’s top soundtrack album at #10, from a film that starred the singer in the title role, loosely based on the life of late Blues-Rock legend Janis Joplin: Bette Midler’s “The Rose.”

 “The Rose” never got to #1, but had a pretty long chart run and was #3 for three weeks.
 It was also the year’s #3 Adult Contemporary hit and Bette Midler’s biggest chart smash since her cover of The Andrews Sisters’ “Boogie Woogie Bugle Boy” in 1973.
 On our Chartcrush ranking it’s #19.

-Billboard’s #8 song (#13 on our ranking) was a one-hit wonder with one foot in classic Disco and the other in ’80s Synthpop and New Wave, #1 for four weeks in May and June of 1980, right when that transition was taking place.
+Billboard’s #8 song was a missing link: a record with one foot in classic Disco and the other in ’80s Synthpop and New Wave: #1 for four weeks in May and June of 1980, just as that transition was taking place.
+Lipps, Inc.’s “Funkytown.”

-Billboard’s year-end top ten for 1980 had a former Beatle at #7!
+Billboard’s year-end top ten for 1980 had a former Beatle at #7, that just misses our top ten at #11.
+It’s Paul McCartney & Wings’ “Coming Up.”

 ::end transcript::